 The hosts will help you choose the route of your experience level, and when you get back, a steaming hot sauna will wait for you to ease your muscles.

-There are self-standing bathtubs set up at the shore of the lake, which will be filled up with hot water upon your request.
+Self-standing bathtubs are set up at the shore of the lake, which will be filled with hot water upon your request.

 Don't forget to ask for a bottle of wine to unwind in this serene environment.